-Concentrating on topics such as severe weather communication and emergency management, we strive to advance the understanding of these complex issues in both the public and private sectors.
-Informed by this research, we develop products and tools to aid in the application and implementation of industry standards and best practices.
+Concentrating on topics including severe weather communication and emergency management, we strive to understand these complex issues in both the public and private sectors.
+We develop products and tools informed by this research to aid in applying and implementing industry standards and best practices.

 Vortex SE 2019: Tornado Research Project

 The Verification of the Origins of Rotation in Tornadoes Experiment-Southeast (VORTEX-SE) brings together meteorologists, researchers, and social scientists to collaborate on a research program looking at the storms and conditions that produce tornadoes in the Southeast United States.
-The goal of the broader study is to gain an in-depth understanding of the vulnerabilities that communities face when taking action during severe weather events.
+The broader study aims to gain an in-depth understanding of the vulnerabilities that communities face when taking action during severe weather events.
 This research experiment began in 2016 and continues through 2018.

 Led by Dr. Laura Myers, director and senior research scientist at CAPS, students at The University of Alabama will observe nearby volunteer households to record how people react to severe weather events.